r1ckbrown/r1ckbrown.github.io/_posts/2014-3-3-Hello-World.md

 - Chronograf

-Ok, at this stage, it's probably better to give an infographic rather than all these words
+Ok, at this stage, it's probably better to give an infographic rather than all these words.

 ![_infographic]({{ site.baseurl }}/images/infographic.png)

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).